Jump over

 Mark after the landing

-Say your marker word ("yes!") once all four paws have landed on the other side, never mid-crossing, otherwise he learns to brake or to perch on the bar.
+Say your marker word, a short word like “yes!” delivered at exactly the right moment: here, when all four paws have landed on the other side, never mid-crossing, or he learns to brake or to plant himself on the obstacle.

-Jumping is an excellent detector of discomfort: at the slightest sign, stop and think pain before "being fussy".
+Jumping shows up discomfort very quickly: at the first sign, stop and think pain before you think stubbornness.

 Ease off